 Many operators don’t know the production target for their shift, or if they’re currently on-track to hit that target.
 They start the shift not knowing what a ‘win’ is, and leave not knowing if they ‘won’ or ‘lost’.
 We all like to go home knowing that we ‘won’ today, and when you set a target, then your team is far more likely to hit it!

 A simple test: Go out to the factory floor.
 Find an operator.
 And ask two simple questions:

 If your operator can’t quickly and accurately provide this information, you have an opportunity to help them win their shift today.
 When your teams are regularly winning their shift, you will consistently win the week, month, and quarter.

 This page provides a simple and effective way to help you set and beat your production targets.

 Your favorite teams don't win games by accident.
 Before each game they create a plan.
 The plan has contingencies if the play goes off-track.
 Then they execute the plan, and adjust the play as they go.
 The manufacturing version of this strategy is:

 Start the shift with a quick (maximum 5-minute) stand-up meeting with the operators to:

 Track production in real-time.
 If the team falls too far behind their target, intervene quickly to help them get back on-track.
 This might involve:

-For a more robust approach, consider implementing a Short Interval Control process.
-Short Interval Control is structured process for reviewing production every 2 or 4 hours to identify a small number of improvement actions.
+For a more robust approach, consider implementing a Short Interval Control (SIC) process.
+Short Interval Control is a structured process for reviewing production every 2 or 4 hours to identify a small number of improvement actions.

 Many teams miss this important step and lose valuable information as a result.
 At the end of the shift – gather the team for a quick debrief.
 Capture what worked and what didn’t.